 Culling A Card

-For the past few years, I’ve kept hold of all three of the premium credit cards issued by Amex, Chase, and Citi (the Platinum Card, the Sapphire Reserve, and the Citi Prestige) as well as several other cards which earn the same transferable currencies, but while most are cards that I’m happy to keep the Citi Prestige card now has to go.
+For the past few years, I’ve kept hold of all three of the premium credit cards issued by Amex, Chase, and Citi (the Platinum Card, the Sapphire Reserve, and the Citi Prestige) as well as several other cards that earn the same transferable currencies, but while most are cards that I’m happy to keep the Citi Prestige card now has to go.

 The Citi Prestige Card has been devalued over and over again (here’s what happened last time) and it lost almost all of its consumer protections when Citi devalued most of its portfolio in the second half of last year, so I decided some time ago that the card was being cut from my wallet – I can’t justify the $495 annual fee any more when I have other cards that, more or less, perform the same functions.